Performance Comparison: NVIDIA And Competitors In Semiconductors & Semiconductor Equipment Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-A Price to Earnings ratio of 53.7 significantly below the industry average by 0.83x suggests undervaluation.
-This can make the stock appealing for those seeking growth.
+At 54.58, the stock's Price to Earnings ratio is 0.87x less than the industry average, suggesting favorable growth potential.

-It could be trading at a premium in relation to its book value, as indicated by its Price to Book ratio of 50.55 which exceeds the industry average by 7.49x.
+With a Price to Book ratio of 51.38, which is 7.8x the industry average, NVIDIA might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.

-The Price to Sales ratio of 29.86, which is 2.95x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+With a relatively high Price to Sales ratio of 30.35, which is 3.07x the industry average, the stock might be considered overvalued based on sales performance.

-With a Return on Equity (ROE) of 31.13% that is 27.66% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.
+The company has a higher Return on Equity (ROE) of 31.13%, which is 27.65% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

-The company has lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.86 Billion, which is 0.69x below the industry average.
-This potentially indicates lower profitability or financial challenges.
+Compared to its industry, the company has lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.86 Billion, which is 0.68x below the industry average, potentially indicating lower profitability or financial challenges.

 Compared to its industry, the company has lower gross profit of $26.16 Billion, which indicates 0.96x below the industry average, potentially indicating lower revenue after accounting for production costs.